chicagohaskell/chicagohaskell.com-hakyll/posts/2015-04-27-initialcommit.md

 human languages - but I haven't really done much with that cs:go intersections between many of these topics

-I studied Physics and Mathematics at the University of Illinois in Urbana-Champaign.
-I'm an avid Haskell programmer.

 I plan on blogging